 You know you have travelled long and far when you shave before heading to the airport, yet need to shave again upon arrival of your destination.
-I recently flew my longest flight to date – 15 hours non-stop between Sydney, Australia and Vancouver, Canada.
-Actually from my home town of Brisbane it was a total travel time of 31 hours to reach my final destination of Winnipeg, thanks to a seven hour layover in Vancouver.
-I fly every few weeks, although generally not of that length, and have found a few tried-and-tested methods to surviving a long-haul flight.
-There a few things you should never travel without when flying long-haul and here is a list of how I prepare and get through the day….or days of travelling.
+There are a few things you should always travel with when flying long-haul and this list of tips and tricks will get you through the day….or nights of travelling.

 All passengers travelling to the U.S.A. require an ESTA (Electronic System Travel Authorisation) as part of the Visa Waiver Program (VWP) for eligible countries.
 Effective today, changes to the program include additional questions.
 Here is what you need to know before travelling to America.